playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide4.md

 }
 ```

+You can see we have cleared the session, this will log the user out.
 There is one new concept here.
-After clearing the session, we added an attribute to the flash scope, a success message.
+After clearing the
+session, we added an attribute to the flash scope, a success message.
+The flash scope is similar to the session, except
-The flash scope is similar to the session, except that the flash scope lasts only until the next request comes in.
-This
+that the flash scope lasts only until the next request comes in.
+This will allow us to render the success message in
-will allow us to render the success message in the login template when the redirected request comes in.
-Let's add the
+the login template when the redirected request comes in.
+Let's add the message to `app/views/login.scala.html`, just as
-message to `app/views/login.scala.html`, just as we did for the error message:
+we did for the error message:

 ```html
 @if(flash.contains("success")) {